Structural formula: a formula that shows how the atoms are connected (which atoms are bonded to which).

 to identical hydrogen atoms.

-In the example above but-2-ene can exist as a pair of geometric isomers however but-1-ene does not have any cis/trans isomers.
-The reason for this is the same reason why ethene has no geometric isomer, two of the atoms attached to one of the carbon atoms in the C=C are the same.
-This is shown below:
+In the example above, but-2-ene can exist as a pair of geometric isomers, however but-1-ene does not have any cis/trans geometric isomers.
+The reason for this is the same reason why ethene has no geometric isomer: two of the atoms attached to one of the carbon atoms in the C=C are the same.
+This is shown in the image below:

-In the examples used above to illustrate cis-trans isomerism we used alkene that were disubstituted with two different groups on each carbon atom in the C=C but the groups were the same on each of the carbon atoms in the C=C. However the cis-trans naming system while very useful has some limitations for example the two molecules shown below are stereoisomers (geometric isomers).
-It would prove impossible to identify which is the cis and which is the trans isomer based on the information above.
+In the examples used above to illustrate cis-trans isomerism we used alkenes that were disubstituted with two different groups on each carbon atom in the C=C bond, but in each case two of the groups on each carbon atom were the same.
+The cis-trans naming system is useful for describing and naming disubstituted alkenes; however, it has some limitations.
+For example; the two molecules shown below are stereoisomers and specifically geometric isomers, however it would prove impossible to identify which is the cis and which is the trans isomer based on the information provided above.
+These alkene molecules cannot be named using the cis/trans naming scheme because there is no identical group attached to each carbon in the C=C bond, so how do we name these geometric isomers if we cannot use the cis/trans naming scheme?

 An improved naming system called the E-Z system can be used to describe these two